2022–23 Fordham Rams men's basketball team

 The 2022–23 Fordham Rams men's basketball team represented Fordham University during the 2022–23 NCAA Division I men's basketball season.
 The Rams, led by first-year head coach Keith Urgo, played their home games at Rose Hill Gymnasium in The Bronx, New York as a member of the Atlantic 10 Conference.
 This was the Rams' first 20-win season since the 1990–91 season.
+They finished the season 25-8, 12-6 in A-10 Play for a three-way tie for 2nd place.
+They defeated La Salle in the quarterfinals of the Atlantic 10 Tournament before losing to Dayton in the semifinals.
+Despite having 25 wins, they didn’t participate in a postseason tournament.

 Previous season

 The Rams finished the 2021–22 season 16–16, 8–10 in A-10 play to finish in eighth place.
 They defeated George Washington in the second round of the A-10 tournament before losing to Davidson in the quarterfinals.

 On April 20, 2022, following the retirement of Villanova head coach Jay Wright, head coach Kyle Neptune left the school to become the head coach of the Wildcats.
 On April 26, the school named associate head coach Keith Urgo the team's new head coach.